thomasclarke1969/documentation/guide/ios/layerkit-transition-guide.md

 ```

 ## Querying
 One of the major feature releases that accompanies our v0.9.0 release is that `LYRQuery` object.
-This object provides application developers with a flexible and expressive interface with which they can query the LayerSDK for messaging content.
-All methods which fetched content from the Layer SDK have been deprecated as developers can now leverage the query object in order to acquire content from layer.
-Below are the deprecated methods with the corresponding query that can be used in it's place.
+This object provides application developers with a flexible and expressive interface with which they can query LayerKit for messaging content.
+All `LYRClient` methods which previously allowed applications to fetch content from the LayerKit have been deprecated.
+Developers can now leverage the `LYRQuery` object in order to fetch the content their application needs.

+Below are the deprecated `LYRClient` methods with the corresponding query that can be used in its place.

 ####- (LYRConversation *)conversationsForIdentifiers:(NSSet *)identifiers;